PrincetonUniversity/intro_ml_libs/julia/README.md

 accuracy(valX, valY) = 0.488
 ```

-The script took 50 minutes to run and required 2.4 GB of memory.
+The script took 16 minutes to run and required 3 GB of memory.

 ## Flux with GPUs

-First we need to add the GPU packages:
+First we need to add the packages:

 ```bash
 # ssh adroit